 401 Unauthorized Error is an HTTP reaction rating code illustrating that an application made by the client has not been verified.
 A network 401 Error signifies that the resource is barred and needs authentication that the client did not provide.

 Just like many HTTP feedback codes especially those that illustrate an error, diagnosing a server 401 unauthorized error access can be challenging.
 There are more than 50 rating codes that illustrate the intricate relationship between; a web application, the client, a web server, and different third-party web services.
 Let’s have a comprehensive discussion about the 401 Unauthorized Error.

 HTTP error 401.2 unauthorized indicates that you are not licensed to view a certain page as a result of invalid verification headers.
 This is triggered by the incorrect configuration of IIS (Internet Information Server).
 How do you determine that the error message 401.2 unauthorized log-on failed due to server configuration?

 When you try to access a particular web page only to get a “You are not licensed to access this page” or “you have no permission to access this page or directory with the details you provided”.
-HTTP error 401.2 Unauthorized may also occur because the verification method you used is either disabled or you are trying to use NTM via a proxy server.
+401 Unauthorized Error may also occur because the verification method you used is either disabled or you are trying to use NTM via a proxy server.